qinzhouhit/cs_job/README.md

-# Intro for CS job seekers
+# Intro to CS job seeking

 For example, jobs like SDE, MLE, research/applied scientist (RS).